 Inflation rose 3.2% in July, marking the first increase after a year of falling prices

-Inflation rose by an annual rate of 3.2% in July, reflecting the first increase after a year of cooling prices.
+Inflation rose by an annual rate of 3.2% in July, reflecting the first increase after 12 consecutive months of cooling prices.

-The Consumer Price Index, a basket of goods and services typically purchased by consumers, grew at an annual rate just below economists' forecast of 3.3%, according to FactSet.
-On a monthly basis, inflation rose 0.2%, the Labor Department said Thursday.
+The Consumer Price Index, which tracks a basket of goods and services typically purchased by consumers, grew 0.2%, the same as it did in June, the Labor Department said Thursday.
+The increase fell just below economists' forecast of 3.3%, according to FactSet.

-The uptick, the first increase in the pace of growth since June 2022, is due partly to higher housing and food costs.
-Even so, economists said underlying press pressures are easing, and that the economy is showing signs that price increases will continue cooling.
+The so-called core CPI, which excludes volatile fuel and food costs, rose 4.7% from a year ago.

 "Overall, the underlying details of the July CPI inflation data are consistent with ongoing progress on disinflation," said Gurpreet Gill, global fixed income macro strategist at Goldman Sachs Asset Management.
 "Although core services inflation trended higher on the month, other component-level trend are evolving in line with our expectations."